BrittanyBowman/rubrics/personal_project.md

 Gotchas: Layout and design take alot of time.
 Making your site look good in multiple layouts will take even more time.
 BUT if there's a chance an employer may visit your site on their mobile device, this could be valuable time spent!

+To earn points for responsive design, your app should look good and work well for mobile sizes and desktop sizes; other sizes are not expected (e.g. tablets, 4K TV's, etc).

 ### Custom

 For any points you want that aren't mentioned here: